 - Then, enable the chosen payment method for that service

 - Click save

 That is it!

 Amelia makes it easy to add advanced payment systems to a WordPress website.
 Other plugins usually make it a little more complicated.

 Amelia makes advanced features easy to use with its understandable interface.

 If you enjoyed reading this article on using PayPal for event registration, you should check out this one with event WordPress themes.

 We also wrote about a few related subjects like event scheduling software, event websites, event booking systems, and event registration software.

-Not only that, but we also created articles with fitness event ideas, lots of event planning resources, great event registration landing page examples, and how to use PayPal for event registration.
+Not only that, but we also created articles with fitness event ideas, how to make money hosting events, lots of event planning resources, great event registration landing page examples, and how to use PayPal for event registration.